anders-biostat/sleepwalk/index.md

 To the left you can see cell types assigned to each cluster in the [Seurat vignette](https://satijalab.org/seurat/multimodal_vignette.html).

-**Move your mouse over the points.** At any moment the colours will show you the *real* (i.e., based on the original data, before the dimension reduction) distances of all the cells to the one cell right under your mouse cursor.
-(By default, Euclidean feature-space distances are used as the "real" distances.)
-Thus, simply by moving the mouse you can explore the structure of the data and see whether the embedding gives a faithful representation and where it is distorted.
+**Move your mouse over the gray points.** At any moment the colours will show you the "real" distances of all the cells to the one cell right under your mouse cursor.
+By "real distances", we mean those based on the original data, before the dimension reduction, and, by default, we calculate them as Euclidean distances.
+Thus, simply by moving the mouse you can explore the structure of the data and see where the embedding gives a faithful representation and where it is distorted.

-For instance, we immediately can see that the cluster of T cells (red and green) which is the largest on the plot is in fact in fact among the most dense ones.
-If you put the mouse over one of the T cells, almost the entire cluster immediately light up in black or dark-green.
-Compare that, for example, with seemingly small and compact cluster of B cells (intense green), or, even more so, with megakaryocytes (lilac, close to the T cells) or erythrocytes (pink, upper-right corner).
-These small clusters contain cells that are further away from each other than are some entire clusters.
-To see any similarity between megakaryocytes you need to increase the limit of the colour scale (press the “+” button).
+For instance, we immediately can see that the cluster of T cells (red and green), which is the largest on the plot, is in fact in fact among the most dense ones.
+If you put the mouse over one of the T cells, almost the entire cluster immediately shows up in black or dark-green.
+Compare this, for example, with the seemingly small and compact cluster of B cells (grass green), or, even more so, with the megakaryocytes (lilac, close to the T cells) or erythrocytes (pink, upper-right corner).
+These small clusters contain cells that are further away from each other than some entire clusters are.
+To see any similarity between megakaryocytes you need to increase the range of the colour scale.
+(Press the “+” button).

 We can also see the reason why tSNE failed to separate CD4+ (red) and CD8+ T cells (green).
-The differences between the two are so subtle that we can hardly see it.
+The differences between the two are so subtle that we can hardly see them.
 Moreover, there is no distinct border between them.
 Try to move the mouse to the very right tip of the CD8+ T cells cluster to see a continuous change from the CD8+ T cells to CD4+ T cells (from right to the left).
-Yet we know that there is CD4+ T cells do not mature to become CD8+ and vice verse.
-So here `sleepwalk` indicates a possibility of some technical artifact that was picked up by tSNE.
-It is possible that isolating and regressing it out can help to distinguish the cell types better.
+Yet we know that CD4+ T cells do not mature to become CD8+ nor vice verse.

-Notice how, when you explore T cells cluster, the upper tip of the B cells cluster lights up.
+Notice how, when you explore the T cells cluster, the upper tip of the B cells cluster lights up.
 After moving the mouse there we may notice that these cells, even though they are clustered as B cells, resemble other cells in their cluster as much as T cells.
 This may be an indication of doublets and can be worth further investigation.
 If you had a running R session instead of exploring this web page, you would be able to select some cells with your mouse.
 For this you need to press the left mouse button and enclose the points in a selection contour.
 When you finish the selection, a variable with indices of all selected points will appear in your R session and you can go on with further analysis.

 You can also notice that some of the cells at the edges of the clusters are drastically different from everything else around them.
 They likely are some sort of outliers.